The History of BI Dashboards

 Metrics and key performance indicators (KPIs), can also be displayed on a BI platform.
 This allows you to track your progress and see how you're performing against your goals.

-There are many different types of visualizations, including charts, graphs, and tables, that can be used to make complex or other large volumes of data much more digestible for audiences.
+There are many different types of data visualizations you can use on a dashboard, including charts, graphs, and tables, that can be used to make complex or other large volumes of data much more digestible for audiences.
 You can use them to analyze different aspects of your business quickly, and modern BI dashboards even provides automated insights and monitoring that further help you make better decisions.

 Essentially, dashboard are a visual overview of your most important data, so you can see how it's changing over time as it happens, and understand how it affects your business.